Foxconn chairman says expects 'limited impact' from chip shortage on clients

 However, the research firm predicts Apple will face a minimal impact, due to its large size and its suppliers’ tendency to prioritise it.
 Apple is Foxconn’s largest customer.

+He expected it would have two or three models to show by the fourth quarter, though did not expect EVs to make an obvious contribution to company earnings until 2023.

+Liu also said the company was still looking for semiconductor fab purchase opportunities in Southeast Asia after not winning a bid to take over a stake in Malaysia-based 8-inch foundry house Silterra.

-Reporting by Ben Blanchard in Taipei, Writing by Josh Horwitz; Editing by William Mallard
+Reporting by Ben Blanchard and Jeanny Kao; Writing by Josh Horwitz; Editing by William Mallard and Ana Nicolaci da Costa

 Our Standards: The Thomson Reuters Trust Principles.